-12 Travelling Tips With Kids on Planes.
-Don’t you just love airports, security, queues, expensive food and drinks, get on the plane, finding your seat, waiting for others to put their over sized carry-on into the overhead lockers and then the whole flying experience.
+Don’t you just love airports, security, queues, expensive food and drinks, getting the plane, finding your seat, waiting for others to put their over sized carry-on into the overhead locker and then the whole flying experience?

 Reverse that, getting off – seat belts snapped off before the sign says so, phones turned on, people immediately stand up and grab their luggage and wait – just wait.
 Then the shuffle out of the plane, wait at the luggage carousel hoping yours will be out before others but inevitably not.

 Now let’s add kids into the mix.
 As adults, we can have a fairly high tolerance for the stress that goes with travelling – but kids – it can get messy and very quickly.
 There are a few steps you can take to minimise the procedures and protocols of travelling with kids through airports. and I’ve put together some helpful tips that I’ve found useful having taken my own children to several countries and more recently 31 teenage students to nine European countries.
 All but one of the students have travelled overseas, with many as seasoned travellers however, I have a few tricks up my sleeve that help to make the trip, the transits, the layovers and transport a little easier for kids.

 1. Get your travel documents sorted well ahead of time